-&lt;sup>3 Liber, Hanson, Beckman, Odom, Sandall, Schwartz, & Wolery, 2000
+5 Liber, Hanson, Beckman, Odom, Sandall, Schwartz, & Wolery, 2000.

-&lt;sup>4 Smith & Barton, 2015;
+6 Smith & Barton, 2015.

-&lt;sup>5 LaMontagne, Johnson, Kilgo, Stayton, Carr, Bauer, & Carpenter, 2002
+7 LaMontagne, Johnson, Kilgo, Stayton, Carr, Bauer & Carpenter, 2002.

-Although there is much work to be done, recent activity at the federal level is increasing opportunities for children to be included.
-Signed into law in November 2014, the Child Care and Development Block Grant Act of 2014 (CCDBG), made significant changes to the Child Care Development Fund (CCDF) program and includes several opportunities for new and renewed action on improving inclusion of children with disabilities in child care.
-Soon after, in 2015, the U.S. Department of Education (ED) & U.S. Department of Health and Human Services (HHS) issued the Policy Statement on Inclusion of Young Children with Disabilities in Early Childhood Programs.
-This unprecedented joint statement acknowledged that children with disabilities and their families face significant barriers to accessing inclusive high quality early childhood programs, and provided policy and practice recommendations for states, local education agencies, and programs to promote high quality inclusion.
-Finally, in January 2017, ED issued a Dear Colleague Letter (DCL) reaffirming its position that all young children with disabilities should have access to high quality early childhood programs where they are, and be provided with the individualized and appropriate supports to enable them to reach high expectations.
+includes several opportunities for new and renewed action on improving inclusion of children with disabilities in child care.
+Soon after, in 2015, the U.S. Department of Education (ED) & the U.S. Department of Health and Human Services (HHS) issued the Policy Statement on Inclusion of Young Children with Disabilities in Early Childhood Programs.8 This unprecedented joint statement acknowledged that children with disabilities and their families face significant barriers to accessing inclusive high quality early childhood programs, and provided policy and practice recommendations for states, local education agencies, and programs to promote high quality inclusion.
+Next, in January 2017, ED issued a Dear Colleague Letter (DCL) reaffirming its position that all young children with disabilities should have access to high quality early childhood programs where they are, and be provided with the individualized and appropriate supports to enable them to reach high expectations.9